 Asad’s research has appeared in journals such as American Behavioral Scientist, Annual Review of Sociology, Population and Environment, Qualitative Sociology, and Social Science & Medicine.
 His work has been recognized by a Best Student Paper Award from the American Sociological Association and supported by the National Science Foundation; the Sperry Fund; as well as the Multidisciplinary Program in Inequality and Social Policy, the Radcliffe Institute for Advanced Study, the Center for American Political Studies, and the Weatherhead Center for International Affairs at Harvard University.

 Asad earned his Ph.D. in sociology from Harvard University, where he was a Graduate Student Fellow at the Radcliffe Institute for Advanced Study, a Doctoral Fellow in the Multidisciplinary Program on Inequality and Social Policy at the Kennedy School of Government, and a Graduate Student Associate at the Weatherhead Center for International Affairs.
-He is a first-generation college graduate and holds a B.A. in Political Science and Spanish Language and Culture from the University of Wisconsin, as well as an A.M. in Sociology from Harvard.
+He holds a B.A. in Political Science and Spanish Language and Culture from the University of Wisconsin, as well as an A.M. in Sociology from Harvard.